unkelpehr/node-exit-hook/README.md

 Returning `false` terminates the shutdown sequence and stops the callback loop.
 If the shutdown cannot be cancelled _('canCancel' = `false`)_ the callback loop will not stop running.

-**If 'canCancel' is set to `false` only synchronous code can execute.** All asynchronous operations will be ignored.
+**If 'canCancel' is set to `false` then only synchronous code can execute.
+Any asynchronous operations WILL NOT RUN.**

 **Graceful shutdown with asynchronous operations**
 ```javascript